ghimani614/COMP6461-httpClientApplication/README.md

 httpc post -v -h key1:value1 key2:value2 -f Data.json 'http://httpbin.org/post'

-## Detail
+## Details
+1. The string comparision has to be done in a different way, because string converted from the byte array of client/server is in UTF-8 format, but the Java declared string attributes are in UTF-16 format, which means string.equals() or string.compareTo() don't work in this case.
+Instead, we compare each character of strings by using string.charAt().
+The method compareStringsWithChar(String string1, String string2) in httpcServer class implemented this feature.
+2. Extra space characters may occur in the JSON string of the command line, which affeacts the string splitting of syntax parsing.
+To solve this problem, we preprocess the command line by removing unnecessary space characters.
+The method preprocessCommandLine(String commandLineString) in httpcServer class implemented this feature.
+3. We assume all the files to be read/written are located in the root folder.
-1. On macOS, if user gives the txt file an empty name using command: "httpc -v 'http://httpbin.org/get?course=networking&assignment=1' -o .txt", the output txt file may become a hidden file.
+4. On macOS, if user gives the txt file an empty name using command: "httpc -v 'http://httpbin.org/get?course=networking&assignment=1' -o .txt", the output txt file may become a hidden file.
 It is necessary to press shift + command + . to show and access hidden files.

 ## References